-Alternatively, you can sit at the bar, occupied with some permanence by moleskine journalists and an unattended corner DJ setup.
-Playing lightly overhead, in its stead, is maybe a Soul Jazz compilation or a recently remastered Sun Ra record.
+Space can get tight in the 100-or-so-square-foot bar.
+If you arrive early enough, seating can be found in front of a number of low-rising, walnut shaped tables that feel made for lively trios.
+Alternatively, you can sit at the bar, generally occupied by moleskine journalists and the occasional corner DJ setup.
+Playing lightly overhead, in its stead, is maybe something from a Soul Jazz compilation or a recently remastered Sun Ra record.

 The cocktail menu is split evenly between the bar’s original creations and standard fare—a beer menu is tucked far-flung on the wall, as if an afterthought, and a separate list of very naturalistic-sounding wines is also available.

 The originals on the cocktail list are worth looking over longingly, with lovely names that feel curated for hip cinephiles (there is both a “Badlands” and a “Bladerunner”), and for those who, ultimately, take themself less seriously (there is a “Dead Arm” and “English Motel,” and something simply called a “Success Cocktail”).
 Most of these run on the savory side of sweet, settling for the smokey instead of the comfortable: no fewer than two have a mezcal base and two others, more prominently, feature mint.
 Other spices, like chile liquor and cayenne, abound.